99MGMT Blog

 2. Sign all necessary documents and make sure to read carefully through any provisions related to advance notice or non-compete scenarios.

 4. Consider a plan for patient records.
 Remember, the records are the property of the medical practice.
 However, patients can request their records be transferred to a departing physician.
-In the case of a transition, it will be helpful to be prepared to receive those records.
+In the case of a transition, be prepared to receive those records.
 Likewise, if the patient chooses to terminate the relationship, make sure they are provided sufficient support and treatment options until they can begin seeing a new physician.

 Starting a Medical Practice in Texas: Should You Work with an MSO?